 Santander is capping the amount of cashback you can earn on its current accounts.
 We reveal what's changing and explain how they compare to rival cashback accounts from the likes of Lloyds, Halifax, and more.

 We regularly write about the benefits of using cashback credit cards wisely but not everyone likes using a credit card to pay for their spending.

 If you prefer to manage your money with a debit card, you can still earn some extra cash by moving to the right current account.

-We'll take a look at some of the top cashback current account offers available right now, but first we wanted to highlight some big changes to one of the most popular options on the market.
+We'll take a look at some of the top cashback current account offers available right now, but first we wanted to highlight some big changes to two of the most popular options on the market.

 Lloyds Bank offers customers with a Club Lloyds, Classic, Student or Basic account access to the Everyday Offers cashback scheme.

 It allows users to earn up to 15% cashback when they shop at certain retailers using a debit or credit card, in store or online.

 Club Lloyds offers 1% interest on balances of up to £4,000 and the choice of either six cinema tickets, an annual magazine subscription or an annual Gourmet Society membership, as well as Everyday Offers.

 You’ll have to pay £3 a month if you pay in less than £1,500 a month.

 Halifax offers access to a scheme called Cashback Extras, allowing you to earn up to 15% cashback when you shop at certain retailers using your debit or credit card, in store or online.